How to Make Real Whipped Cream

 In this post, I am referring to whipped cream made from dairy cream.
 It is rich and luscious.
 In the dairy aisle, look for cartons that say Whipping Cream or Heavy Cream.
 It should have somewhere between 33 to 38% milk fat.

-Recipe for Real Whipped Cream
+Recipe to Whip Whipped Cream

 on counter making whipped cream